 Children are especially vulnerable to heat-related illnesses, as their bodies produce more heat relative to their size than adults and because their abilities to sweat are not as well developed yet.
 It is therefore extremely dangerous to leave your child (as well as any pet of course!) unattended in the car during warm days.

 How to make sure that your child can travel safely during summer

 We at BeSafe of course care deeply about your child’s well-being and therefore recommend you to never leave your child unattended in the car, even if you’re just briefly stopping to pick up some groceries or an ice cream.
 Please check on your child regularly when driving and take them out in the fresh air as often as possible to ensure that they travel safely during summer.

-When placing your child car seat on the rear seats, covering the side windows with sun shades not only protects your child from direct sun exposure but also increases comfort.
+When placing your child’s car seat on the rear seats, covering the side windows with sun shades not only protects your child from direct sun exposure but also increases comfort.

-Help other parents to keep their child safe during summer
+Help other parents to keep their children safe during the summer

 Many parents might not be aware of how dangerous it can be for a child to be inside a hot car, especially because the risk of a heat stroke is not as great for us adults as it is for children.

 If you’d like to help make more parents aware of the danger of children in hot cars, please share this picture on your social media:

 Thank you for helping to spread the word!
 With your help, even more children will travel safely during the summer.

 Mann (n.d.): “Danger: Kids Left in Hot Cars.
 Expert tips for keeping your kids safe from heat stroke in cars.”